Mars Needs Moms

 Mars Needs Moms is a 2011 American animated science fiction comedy film, co-written and directed by Simon Wells.
 Based on the Berkeley Breathed book, the film was animated through the process of performance capture and stars Seth Green, Dan Fogler, Elisabeth Harnois, Mindy Sterling, and Joan Cusack.
-It tells the story of a nine-year-old boy named Milo who sets out to save his mother on Mars after she is abducted by Martians.
+It tells the story of a nine-year-old boy named Milo who sets out to save his mother on Mars after she is taken by Martians.

 Mars Needs Moms premiered at the El Capitan Theatre in Los Angeles on March 6, 2011, and was released in theaters on March 11, 2011 by Walt Disney Pictures.
-The film received mixed reviews from critics, and was a box-office disappointment, grossed only $39 million on a $150 million budget, losing an estimated $100–144 million for Disney.
+The film received mixed reviews from critics and was a box office failure, grossing $39 million on a $150 million budget, and losing an estimated $100–144 million for Disney.

 Plot

-Unbeknownst to humans, there is a technologically sophisticated society of Martians living below the surface of Mars.
-The Martians' Supervisor, while observing Earth, sees a mother persuading her son, Milo, to do his chores.
-The Martians decide to bring her to Mars, where her "mom-ness" will be extracted and implanted into the next-generation of nanny-bots.
+Unbeknownst to humans, a technologically sophisticated society of Martians lives below the surface of Mars.
+Their Supervisor, while observing Earth, sees a mother persuading her son, Milo, to do his chores.
+The Martians decide to bring her to Mars, where her "mom-ness" will be extracted and implanted into the next generation of nanny-bots.

-Milo, who does not like to follow house rules and do chores, upsets his mother by stating that his life would be better without her.
-Later, when Milo goes to apologize, he finds his mother being captured by the Martians and stows away on their spaceship.
-On Mars, Milo is taken to a prison cell, but escapes.
-While being chased by the Supervisor's henchmen, Milo follows a voice that tells him to jump down a chute and lands in a lower level.
+After being grounded for feeding broccoli to the cat, Milo upsets his mother by sarcastically stating that his life would be better without her.
+When he goes to apologize, he finds his mother being abducted by the Martians and stows away on their spaceship.
+On Mars, Milo is taken to a prison cell but escapes.
+While being pursued by the Supervisor's henchmen, he follows a voice that tells him to jump down a chute and lands in a lower level.
 There, he sees a trash-covered landscape that is inhabited by furry creatures.

 Milo is whisked away by the creatures to meet Gribble, also known as George Ribble, the adult human who told him to jump down the chute.
 Gribble explains that the Martians plan to extract the memories of Milo's mom at sunrise, using a process that will kill her.
 Gribble, who is lonely and does not want Milo to leave, pretends to help Milo find his mother.
 His plan goes awry, leading to Gribble being captured and Milo being chased by the Supervisor's henchmen.
 Milo is rescued by Ki, one of the supervisors who raise Martian babies.
-Milo mentions his search for his mom and what a human relationship with a mom is like, as Ki and her kin were mentored by only nanny-bots and supervisors and do not know of love.